Sibel Edmonds: Post-FBI

-In April 2004, Edmonds claimed she had provided information to the panel investigating the September 11 attacks in February that year.
-Although she started work shortly after 9/11 and worked for just over six months, she claimed knowledge of information circulating within the FBI during spring and summer of 2001.
+In April 2004, Edmonds stated she had provided information to the panel investigating the September 11 attacks in February of that year.
+Although she started work shortly after 9/11 and worked for just over six months, she said knowledge of information circulating within the FBI during the spring and summer of 2001.
 The session was closed and over three hours long, she said.
 Reportedly, she told the commission that the FBI knew of a planned attack months away and the terrorists were in place.
-She stated, "There was general information about the time-frame, about methods to be used but not specifically about how they would be used and about people being in place and who was ordering these sorts of terror attacks.
+She stated, "There was general information about the time-frame, about methods to be used, but not specifically about how they would be used and about people being in place and who was ordering these sorts of terror attacks.
 There were other cities that were mentioned.
 Major cities with skyscrapers."
 On the 26th, a deposition of Edmonds was quashed under the state secrets privilege.

 On May 13, 2004, Ashcroft submitted statements to justify the use of the state secrets privilege against the planned deposition by Edmonds, and the same day, the FBI retroactively classified as Top Secret all of the material and statements that had been provided to the Senate Judiciary Committee in 2002 relating to Edmonds's own lawsuit, as well as the letters that had been sent by the Senators and republished by the Project on Government Oversight.